zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-tekton/private-cloud-tekton-airgap.md

 aip pull
 ```

-Add build and runtime images for a specific Mendix version, and a base OS with a speicific Java version, or for a range of versions:
+Add build and runtime images for a specific Mendix version, and a base OS with a specific Java version, or for a range of versions:

 ```bash
 # add one specific version (in this example 8.18.11.27969)